≡ Menu

 Total Debt

-As of 2Q 2023, Roku already repaid all prior borrowings and carried no debt.
+As of 2023, Roku already repaid all prior borrowings and carried no debt.
+Even before fiscal 2023, Roku carried very little to no debt.

-The largest total debt that Roku ever had totaled only $100 million and the company already repaid all of the amount owed.
+The largest total debt that Roku ever had totaled just $100 million and this was in 2019.
+The company has already repaid all of the amount owed.
+Therefore, Roku had no debt as of 4Q 2023.

 Total Debt And Leases

 A trend worth pointing out is the growing amount of leases that Roku has carried over the years.
+As seen in the chart, Roku’s leases have been increasing since 2016, reaching its peak figure of $720 million in fiscal 2022 before decreasing slightly to $654 million in 2023.

 Total Cash

-Apart from debt, Roku also carries quite a significant amount of cash.
+Roku carries considerable amount of cash.

 Total Debt And Leases Less Total Cash